 We're all more likely to feel the chill in winter, but cold weather can lead to more serious health problems such as heart attacks, strokes or pneumonia.
 By staying warm, you can stay healthy and well.
-So if you aren't able to move around very much, it's vital that you find other ways of keeping warm and staying healthy.

 Preparing your home for winter